-Caustic Subdivs | emLightsCaustSubdivs - Sampling control for Caustic effects.
+Caustic Subdivs | emLightsCaustSubdivs - Sampling control for C austic effects.
 Similar to GI subdivisions, but used when caustics are calculated.

-Create Lights Even If Not Renderable | emLightsPersist - When enabled, forces the simulator to emit light over the scene even if rendering the simulator itself is disabled.
+Create Lights Even If Not Renderable | emLightsPersist - When enabled, forces the Volume Grid to emit light over the scene even if rendering the simulator itself is disabled.
 Can be used for compositing when the simulator is rendered in a separate pass.